The Short Answer

 In order to make Cloudflare easy to set up, we take advantage of how this basic function of the Internet works.
 Rather than having you add hardware, install software, or change your code, we have you designate two Cloudflare nameservers as the authoritative nameservers for your domain (e.g., bob.ns.cloudflare.com and sara.ns.cloudflare.com).
 You make this change with the registrar from which you bought your domain (e.g., GoDaddy, Network Solutions, Register.com, etc.).

 Designating Cloudflare as your authoritative nameservers doesn't change anything about your website.
 Your registrar remains your registrar, your hosting provider remains your hosting provider, and so on.
 However, because we are your authoritative nameserver, we can begin cleaning and accelerating your web traffic.

-To make this happen we use a network routing technology called Anycast (and some other fancy tricks) to route initial DNS lookups for your domain to a Cloudflare data center closest to the visitor.
-We have data centers around the world and we’re growing every month.
-The data center that receives the request returns an answer in the form of an IP address (e.g., 184.108.40.206), which directs all the visitor's subsequent requests to the best data center for them.
+To make this happen, we use a network technology called Anycast to route initial DNS lookups for your domain to the Cloudflare data center closest to the visitor.
+The data center that receives the request returns an answer in the form of a Cloudflare IP address (e.g. 203.0.113.1) instead of your web server’s IP address, which directs all the visitor’s subsequent requests to the best Cloudflare data center for them.